-[I opted to translate this article from Afrikaans via Google Translate to enable search engines greater access to its content.
-It makes mention of feather palaces that are not frequently referenced elsewhere.]
+[I opted to translate these two articles from Afrikaans via Google Translate to enable search engines greater access to its content.
+They make mention of feather palaces that are not frequently referenced elsewhere.]

 In articles that describe Oudtshoorn’s ostrich feather palaces and other buildings, the term “Art Nouveau” is often mentioned, which may sound strange to the layman.
 In this article, this term is introduced to the reader and how it applies to the architecture of Oudtshoorn and the Klein Karoo.